What Are the Most Common Surety Bond Exclusions and Limitations for Contractors?

 Common Limitations in Surety Bonds

-Limitations define the scope or extent of coverage provided by the surety bond.
+Limitations define the scope or extent of what is a completion bond by the surety bond.
 Contractors should be aware of these limitations to manage expectations and plan accordingly.

 Case Study Examples